KDE/documentation-develop-kde-org/content/docs/features/cursor/_index.md

 {{< /alert >}}

-The `index.theme` file should be placed at your main theme folder.
+The `index.theme` file should be placed in your main theme folder.
 Please, create an `index.theme` file with the following
 contents:

 ```